 A state-specific training program aims to educate employees about their specific state's harassment laws and practices.
 Such training helps companies create a respectful and compliant work environment.
 Training often includes forms of harassment and detailed guidance on handling workplace harassment issues under local regulations.
 Please take note that this training is not just for new employees.

-What States and Cities Currently Have Sexual Harassment Prevention Training Requirements?
+What States and Cities Currently Have Sexual Harassment Training Requirements?

 First off, what exactly is the definition of sexual harassment?
-Sexual harassment includes a range of behaviors from unwelcome flirtation to forced sexual activity.
+Sexual harassment includes a range of behaviors, from unwelcome flirtation to sexual assault.
+It can involve actions, comments, or behaviors that create a hostile or intimidating environment.
 Harassment doesn’t have to be of a sexual nature.
-It can vary from offensive generalizations, comments, or jokes about a person’s sex or gender identity.
+It can include offensive generalizations, comments, or jokes about a person’s sex.

-Click here to see what states and cities currently have sexual harassment prevention training requirements.
-Beyond this list, other federal, state, and local laws, regulations, and court decisions indicate that employers should provide anti-harassment training to all employees, in all states.
+Beyond this list, other federal, state government, and local laws, regulations, and court decisions indicate that employers should ensure all employees, in all states, understand their rights and responsibilities by providing anti-harassment training.

-All employees in all industries must have annual training that focuses on the following:
+Meanwhile, all employees in all industries can benefit from annual refresher training that focuses on:

-• Examples of conduct that constitutes unlawful sexual harassment
+- Examples of abusive conduct that constitutes unlawful sexual harassment

-Further, all employees who work in restaurants and bars must have:
+Further, the EEOC recommends that all employees who work in restaurants and bars must have an industry-specific sexual harassment prevention training program that’s available in both English and Spanish.

 How Does Anti-Harassment Training Help Your Culture?